 Conditional logic in WPForms allows you to show or hide fields based on user inputs, so you can collect the most relevant information and avoid the clutter of having too many unwanted fields.

-Using conditional logic, you can show the upload form field only if a user wants to upload a file.
+This functionality lets you show the upload form field only if a user wants to upload a file.
+To enable conditional logic, go to the Smart Logic tab and switch on Enable conditional logic.

 After customizing the form, click Save.